-By applying economic reasoning, individuals understand the decisions of people, groups, and societies.
+By applying economic reasoning, individuals seek to understand the decisions of people, groups, and societies.

-- HS.E2.1 Explain how scarcity results in economic decisions and evaluate their impact on individuals, institutions, and societies. - HS.E2.2 Analyze how incentives influence economic choices for individuals, institutions, and societies. - HS.E2.3 Use cost benefit analysis to evaluate an economic issue.
+- HS.E2.1 Explain how scarcity results in economic decisions and evaluate their impact on individuals, institutions, and societies. - HS.E2.2 Analyze how incentives influence economic choices for individuals, institutions, and societies. - HS.E2.3 Use cost-benefit analysis and/or marginal analysis to evaluate an economic issue.